GLP-1

 What matters most

-Resistance training — progressive and consistent
+• Resistance training two to three times per week, progressive and consistent

-Sleep as a clinical priority
+• Sleep addressed as a clinical priority, not an afterthought

-Body composition monitored with DEXA, not just scales
+• Body composition monitored with DEXA, not just scales

 Mounjaro can be a powerful tool during perimenopause.
 But the hormonal transition you're navigating requires more than a prescription.
 It requires someone who understands the full picture: the medication, the hormones, the metabolism, and the behaviour change that makes results last.